 Pharmacy is typically one of the largest departments of a hospital.
 In a hospital context, the pharmacy handles all medicine purchasing, manufacturing and dispensing.
 Due to the sensitive nature of the pharmacy department and its role within a healthcare organization, it is essential that this department follows a strict set of guidelines to help reduce medication errors or accidents.
 Pharmacy policies cover a range of topics including prescription protocols, outpatient prescription availability and drug sample protocols.

 Administrative policies help healthcare facilities run smoothly and ensure that staff, patient and visitor needs are appropriately addressed.
 Administrative policies and procedures can include visitation rules, dress code policy, acquisition of equipment and bed policy.

 A healthcare organization’s human resource management department handles a variety of responsibilities related to the internal health of an organization.
 In particular, this department focuses on supporting the safety and welfare of staff, communicating legal and ethical standards and developing an organization’s culture.
 To ensure that an organization is functioning properly, it’s important for its HR department to create and maintain a comprehensive list of policies and procedures.
-Similar to other industries, HR policies may cover vacation days, personal hygiene maintenance and shift policies.
+Similar to other industries, HR policies may cover annual leave and shift policies.

 Having a system in place for managing a policy library improves the effectiveness of a healthcare organization’s policies and procedures by streamlining policy review and acknowledgement processes.
 When staff can easily access your organization’s policy library, they can more efficiently put policies and procedures into practice.